Chicago River System Map

-The Branches of the River
+The North Branch of the River

-Forty miles north of downtown Chicago, the Chicago River begins its journey in Park City, Ill., where a small stormwater channel enters the Greenbelt Forest Preserve and forms the headwaters of the Skokie River.
+Forty miles north of downtown Chicago, the Chicago River begins its journey in Park City, Illinois, where a small stormwater channel enters the Greenbelt Forest Preserve and forms the headwaters of the Skokie River.
 From there it flows south through Lake County and Lake Bluff, Lake Forest, Highwood, Highland Park, then Glencoe, where it reaches the Chicago Botanic Garden in Cook County.
 Just south of the Botanic Garden, the Skokie River forms the Skokie Lagoons in the Cook County Forest Preserves in Winnetka.
 It then continues south to merge with the Middle Fork in suburban Northfield to form the Upper North Branch.

 The Middle Fork originates with the water that runs off a residential development in Lake County just north of Abbott Park, Ill.
 From there, it flows south through Abbott Park, Lake Forest, and Deerfield, including Prairie Wolf Slough in the Lake County Forest Preserves, before entering the Cook County Forest Preserves in Northbrook.
 It flows into the Skokie River and continues through Harms Woods until it is met by the West Fork in the Chick Evans Golf Course in Morton Grove.